 Less than an hour from the centre of Istanbul, these small islands in the Sea of Marmara seem a million miles away.
-The pace of life is measured by horse-drawn phaeton, and the handsome clapboard houses, pine woods and pure air give the islands a truly rural feel.
+Known simply as Adalar (the islands),they are the subject of the fourth of Cornucopia's Istanbul Unwrapped series (issue 53).
+The pace of life in what are known simply as Adalar (The Islands) is measured by horse-drawn phaeton, while the handsome clapboard houses, pine woods and pure air give the islands a truly rural feel.
 Both Heybeliada and Büyükada make good bases for exploring the city.